microchip-pic-avr-examples/avr128da48-freertos-cli-mplab-mcc/README.md

 ## Setup

-Before programming the board there are a few steps to complete.
-We need to perform some configurations in FreeRTOS library and USART module:
+Before programming the board there are few steps to complete.
+The following configurations in FreeRTOS library and USART module are required:

--   Create a blank project and access the MPLAB Code Configurator (MCC).
-After the MCC loaded, please add the FreeRTOS Library.
+-   Create a blank project and access the MCC.
+After the MCC is loaded, please add the FreeRTOS Library.
     <br><img src="images/freeRTOS_library.png" width="800">

--   This example needs to have selected the TCB0 as Interface Timer as in the picture below.
+-   This example needs to have selected the TCB0 as Interface Timer, as in the picture below.
     <br><img src="images/freeRTOS_Kernel_configuration.PNG" width="600">

 -   Click on RTOS_UART and change it to the next configuration.